M-107/python_singles/README.md

 [**json2spotify**](spotify/json2spotify.py) - Takes the JSON created by previous script and creates Spotify playlists out of it.

 [**artist2playlist**](spotify/artist2playlist.py) - Combination of the previous two scripts.
-Asks for a name and generates a playlist with most played songs for a single artist.
+Asks for a name and generates a playlist with the most played songs at live shows from an artist (or multiple artists at once).

 ## Reddit Stuff